Interface checklist

 Testing

 - Plan for testing.
 Internal testing.
 User testing.
 Test small changes along the way, texts and the complete solution, and set aside time to fix.
-Mybring Experience can help, so can other teams.
 Cross-team testing increases the total expertise and domain knowledge.

 - Check that keyboard interaction works and that tab order is logical.